Should I Pay per Milestone, or Hourly?

 Fixed contracts were paid based upon the completions of milestones, or set tasks that had to be completed before payout.
 Milestones are great, because they don't time the freelancers by the hour, instead, it sets a flat rate for the entire project.

-As more and more employers have joined goLance, we decided that there was a need for automatically recurring payments.
+As more and more clients have joined goLance, we decided that there was a need for automatically recurring payments.
 We just released the option to pay by weekly or monthly "milestones" which could be viewed as paying a salary.
 This method negates the use of the goMeter for the freelancer, and allows the ultimate freedom for both parties.

 The Benefits of Milestones